Policy and Procedure #409.0, Licensed Child Care in Schools

 Working Document November 2017

-Revised: 2008, April 2013, July 2018
+Revised: 2008, April 2013, July 2018, September 2023

 Return to top

-Board Procedure #409.1, Before and After School Care Programs
+Board Procedure #409.2, Before and After School Care Programs

 In order to establish opportunities to share information between the school and the before and after school care program, a communication strategy must be put in place in order to ensure two-way communication.
 The need to build and sustain relationships must be reinforced.
 Every effort will be made to foster healthy working relationships to support this partnership.

-Establishing a Before and After School Care Program
+Establishing a Before and After School Care Program:

 A survey will be circulated to parents of students for established schools and through holding schools to determine the demand for an on-site before and after school care program.
 A minimum of 15 positive survey responses are required for a program to be established.
 Parents are recruited through the survey process to volunteer on the parent selection committee.
+If the survey indicates a demand for a before and after school care program, the following steps are implemented:

-1. A request for proposal is issued to pre-approved child care agencies who meet the criteria outlined in the application for pre-qualification of child care operators.
+1. a request for proposal is issued to pre-approved child care agencies who meet the criteria outlined in the application for pre-qualification of child care operators;

-8. Leases are reviewed annually.
+9. leases are reviewed annually.

 3. Responsibilities